-Some schools might have their own learning management system, but if yours doesn’t, try adding your students to a Google Chat room, communicating via the Remind app, sending out an email chain, or creating a Facebook group!
+Some schools might have their own learning management system (LMS), but if yours doesn’t, try adding your students to a Google Chat room, communicating via the Remind app, sending out an email chain, or creating a Facebook group!
 Use these communication tools to engage with students and get them talking to you and each other.
 This will help students socialize at the outset, and will eventually increase their comfort and ease with communicating digitally.

-2. Share the Load
+2. Share the Load When Remote Teaching

-If you don’t have collaborators in mind, use the vast arsenal of online resources to help fill in the gaps.
+If you don’t have online teacher collaborators in mind, use the vast arsenal of online teaching resources to help fill in the gaps.
 Know that these resources can’t replace the direct instruction you do daily, but at least aiming at normalcy and beginning to develop a new structure will help some students cope with their anxieties and stay engaged while lessening the impact this out-of-school time will have on their overall learning.

 3. Know Your Audience

-Your remote learning routine is naturally going to be a bit different from your normal day-to-day for many reasons.
+Your remote teaching routine is naturally going to be a bit different from your normal day-to-day for many reasons.
 Some students may not have access to the internet or a computer at home.
 If households do have access to these tools, they could also have multiple students who need to share the access, increasing the likelihood of each student only being able to get an hour or two online.
 And if they are babysitting younger siblings, that time might become even more finite.
 Even in best-case scenarios, your learning audience may expand to include siblings or parents.
 Try to feel out your students’ learning situations and environments – it will undoubtedly inform how students interact with you online.

 As states continue expanding these cancellations, encourage your learners to think about their learning environment as well.
 Kimberly recommends a quiet location with adequate lighting, preferably with a door students can close.
 A clean, dedicated workspace is ideal but not more important than the true message: Learning can happen anywhere.

-4. Get Collaborative
+4. Online Teachers Get Collaborative

 As educators, we use peer collaboration as a framework for positive socialization, interpersonal communication, and conflict resolution.
 Besides, when they move onto their eventual careers, the probability is high that they will need to work with others to get things done.
 In an online environment, collaboration remains a necessity, even if you are puzzling over how to get it done.

-For teachers struggling to find a communal place to collaborate, Google Chat is a great place to start because students can log on in real time to a single place together.
+For online teachers struggling to find a communal place to collaborate, Google Chat is a great place to start because students can log on in real time to a single place together.
 In addition, you are able to record the video and chat for students to view later.
 Kimberly is a huge proponent of using these features to create online breakout rooms – “They are the online equivalent of centers,” Kimberly says.
 “I begin with direct instruction in the main chat room, and then direct students to one of several breakout rooms – depending on whether they’re working through an assignment, looking to challenge themselves, or needing additional instruction and support.”

 5. Flex Your Instruction, Not Your Expectations

-If our students are dealing with diverse circumstances throughout the shutdown, we ought to be understanding and solutions-oriented, looking for ways to make this work for their situation.
+If our students are dealing with diverse circumstances throughout the shutdown, we ought to be understanding and solutions-oriented, looking for ways to make virtual learning work for their situation.
 But that doesn’t mean we should do away with our expectations entirely.
 Kimberly says that in the online education world, students are just as prone to making excuses, shirking their work, and getting distracted as they are within the walls of the classroom (and sometimes more so!) – but she works to provide students with clear information and instruction, communicated regularly, with ample and regular support.

 - Collaborate with colleagues to develop a weekly schedule of assignments due.